Essure Birth Control Lawsuit

 An FDA panel member noted during the meeting, “Although relatively low rates [of adverse events] were reported in many of these publications, significant limitations must be taken into account when reviewing the data.”

-A Bayer official told the panel that the company received 15,000 Essure adverse event reports in the U.S. Women claiming to be harmed by Essure gave powerful testimony about health problems the device caused them.
+A Bayer official told the panel that the company received 15,000 Essure adverse event reports in the United States.
+Women claiming to be harmed by Essure gave powerful testimony about health problems the device caused them.
 They reported autoimmune problems, abscesses and tumors, fatigue, severe muscle weakness, loss of bowel control, and other issues.

 In February 2016, the FDA ordered Bayer to conduct a new Essure post-marketing safety study “designed to provide important information about the risks of the device in a real-world environment.”